Vital Records Online

 Learn how to order an Oklahoma birth certificate from the Oklahoma State Department of Health - Division of Vital Records (OSDH).
 The current processing time is approximately 4 weeks, and the state fee for certified records is $15.00 per copy.
 Authorized individuals who can request these vital records include the person on record, family members, legal representatives, and others with authorization from the record holder.

-How to Order State of Oklahoma Birth Certificates
+How to Order an Oklahoma Birth Certificate

-You can now order Oklahoma birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Oklahoma birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Oklahoma State Department of Health (OSDH), Division of Vital Records for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the OSDH by following the specific steps and meeting certain requirements.
 Before placing an order, verify all costs, eligibility, requirements, and processing times to ensure a successful application process.

 Person ordering a birth certificate with a phone using VRO